-The Corvette’s available magnetic ride control suspension with adjustable firmness settings in the Stingray Z51 package didn’t floor me with a substantial difference between firm and soft settings on the smooth-ish roads I was driving.
-But boy, oh, boy, did the magnetic suspension make a difference in the Grand Sport on rough, pothole-ridden streets in Chicago; and, bonus, the magnetic ride control is standard on the Grand Sport as part of its $66,490 starting price with destination.
+The front-engine and rear-wheel-drive Corvette’s available magnetic ride control suspension with adjustable firmness settings in the Stingray Z51 package didn’t floor me with a substantial difference between firm and soft settings on the smooth-ish roads I was driving.
+But boy, oh, boy, did the magnetic suspension make a difference in the Grand Sport on rough, pothole-ridden streets in Chicago; and, bonus, the magnetic ride control is standard on the Corvette Grand Sport as part of its $66,490 starting price with destination.

 The larger issue with daily drivability is the low front air dam, which only gives about 4 inches of ground clearance.
-Our test car's standard air dam (not the optional racy bits in the carbon aero packages) tried to make friends with a few unfriendly surfaces, but remained intact despite having signs of scraping.
-The owner’s manual provides some insight that this is inevitable: “If equipped, the front air dam has minimal ground clearance.
+Our test ‘Vette’s standard air dam (not the optional racy bits in the carbon aero packages) tried to make friends with a few unfriendly surfaces, but remained intact despite having signs of scraping.
+The Corvette Grand Sport owner’s manual provides some insight that this is inevitable: “If equipped, the front air dam has minimal ground clearance.
 Under normal operation, the components will occasionally contact some road surfaces (speed bumps, driveway ramps, etc.).
 This can be heard inside the vehicle as a scraping noise.
 This is normal and does not indicate a problem.”

 It’s not impossible to use the track-focused bGrand Sport every day, though discretion toward driveway incline or speedbumps is advised, as with any low-slung sports car.
 On the road, however, the Grand Sport is surprisingly livable considering its performance potential.